Thursday, June 16, 2011

 Make sure to look over the preceding link to prepare for both parts of the exam.

-I also created a video in May for the final examination for the face-to-face class; the summer examination covers the identical material, so make sure to give the half-hour video your attention.
+I also created a video for the final examination for the face-to-face class that applies for the most part to the on-line class though you will take both parts of the examination on line; the summer examination covers the identical material, so make sure to give the half-hour video your attention.
+I will make a new video early of the final week of the term.

 This week, you will find here an introductory video and another slide-show video for American Born Chinese; both will help you prepare for the final examination.
-In addition, watch the two videos about the poetry readings assigned.
+In addition, watch the two videos about the poetry readings assigned, for the examination will contain prompts related to the material covered in the videos.

 Take your quiz right away--you do not have to study for this week's quiz.